 - Click Security.

 - Scroll to the SSL certificate box.

-- If you have one or more SSL certificates, expand the certificate box for details.
+- If you have one or more SSL certificates, you can expand the certificate box to view details.